danionella/lsmaq/README.md

 | `dirName` | Save path for data
 | `fileBaseName` | Each file name will start with this string
 | `fileNumber` | The next file name will end with this number
-| `nFrames` | Grab this many frames (in time)
+| `nFrames` | Grab this many frames (per slice/tile)
-| `stackNumXyz` | When acquiring slices or tiles, acquire [x y z] slices/tiles along x, y, and z
+| `stackNumXyz` | 3-element vector.
+When acquiring slices or tiles, acquire [x y z] slices/tiles along x, y, and z
-| `stackDeltaXyz` | Slice/tile separation along [x y z].
+| `stackDeltaXyz` | 3-element vector.
+Slice/tile separation along [x y z].
 Example: to take a stack of 50 slices separated by 5 µm along Z, set stackNumXyz to `[1 1 50]` and stackDeltaXyz to `[0 0 50]`.
 To acquire a tiled volume of two tiles along X, 3 along Y and 50 slices along Z, with an X/Y tile separation of 200 µm, set stackNumXyz to `[2 3 50]` and stackDeltaXyz to `[200 200 5]`.
-| `stackOrderXyz` | Aquire slices and tiles in this order.
+| `stackOrderXyz` | 3-element vector.
+Aquire slices and tiles in this order.
 Example: to first move along Z, then X then Y, set this to [3 1 2].
 To first move along X and Y, then Z, set this to [1 2 3].
 | **Scan properties** | **Description** |
 | `bidirectional` | Toggle bi-directional scanning. `true` or `false`
 | `fillFraction` | Fraction of the line not used for flyback.
-Recommendation for a 1.25 MHz AI rate: 1024/1250 = 0.8192 (having 1024 samples per 1 ms line makes binning very convenient)
+Recommendation for a standard 1.25 MHz analog input rate: 0.8192 (this is 1024/1250; having 1024 fill samples per 1 ms line makes binning by orders of 2 convenient)
 | `fillLag` | Lag of the true position versus command position (dimensionless fraction of the line).
 Typical value: 0.1
 | `nInSamplesPerLine` | Number of sample per line (including flyback).
 This setting sets the line rate.
 At 1.25 MHz, 1250 samples per line would result in a line rate of 1 kHz and 2500 samples in 0.5 kHz.
 | `nLinesPerFrame` | Number of horizontal lines (vertical image size in pixels)